 These happened, but what we can learn from exceptions to the rule?

-Deepak Chopra shared the puzzle of a woman diagnosed with terminal cancer, told she had six months to live.
+Deepak Chopra shared the puzzle of a woman diagnosed with terminal cancer and told she had six months to live.

-Six months later, instead, without medical treatment, she was fully healed.
-This personal cure for cancer she believes came from her daily practice of visualizing herself cured, her tumor melting.
+Six months later, instead, without medical treatment, she was cancer free.
+She believes her cure came from her daily practice of visualizing herself cured, her tumor melting.

 The important takeaway is that we have proof that spontaneous remissions happen at all.